 Free-standing lenders and finance companies provide unsecured loans on short notice to individuals, much like payday lenders.
 Finance companies can be brick-and-mortar establishments or operate strictly online.

-But unlike payday lenders, responsible loan companies like LoanNow charge interest rates that are comparable to those of credit card cash advances.
+But unlike payday lenders, responsible loan companies charge interest rates that are comparable to those of credit card cash advances.
 They offer repayment periods that are much more reasonable as well, lasting a period measured in several months rather than weeks or even days.
 Responsible lending companies also limit the number of times a loan can be “renewed,” or extended by making only a token payment.

 Solving Money Problems